quchen/articles/cont_monad.md

       k result
 ```

 In the end the result of the addition is bound to `result`, which is what we want to have.
-Since we're staying in continuation-passing style, that result is applied to `pythagoras`' continuation `k`.
+Since we're staying in continuation-passing style, `pythagoras`' continuation `k` is applied to the result.

 Now calling `pythagoras 3 4` will result in the hypothetical result of `3^2 + 4^2`, so `pythagoras 3 4 id = 25`.